- Area: Deep Learning and SLAM

 - 3D Computer Vision;

-The candidate should have a doctorate in a relaevant discipline obtained within the last five years and demonstrate proven publication record in computer vision and machine learning research.
+The candidate should have a doctorate in a relevant discipline obtained within the last five years and demonstrate a proven publication record in computer vision and machine learning research.
 The position is for two years.
-The salary for this position is competitive and the starting date is March 1st, 2020.
+The salary for this position is competitive.

 PhD Studentships: Applicants for the PhD are required to have finished, or be close to finishing, their Master’s degree or equivalent, in geomatics engineering, electrical engineering, or computer science.
 We prefer to invite a talented PhD applicant, with particular experience and educational background in SLAM and deep learning.

 The PhD candidate should demonstrate a strong academic background (GPA of B or better) and English fluency in spoken and written (e.g., Above IELTS 7 bands).
-The PhD students appointed to this position will be expected to start his/her doctoral research program from May 1st, 2020 or September 1st, 2020.
+The PhD students appointed to this position will be expected to start his/her doctoral research program from September 1st, 2021.

 Required Qualifications (Common): Candidates with the following qualifications are encouraged to apply: